 By setting everything else to manual, you will also be able to control player XP by going through training each week and progressing specific players to fit your team’s needs.

 Yes, altering the sliders in Madden 22 does affect simulation.
 Simulation takes into account CPU sliders to determine how the game’s mechanics work.
-By setting CPU sliders to the settings that we recommend, you are able to sit back and watch an accurate depiction of an NFL game in Madden 22.
+By setting CPU sliders to the settings that we recommend, you are able to sit back and watch an accurate depiction of an NFL game.

-So, these are the sliders and settings to bring the NFL experience closer to the virtual world in Madden 22.
+So, these are the sliders and settings to bring the most realistic Madden 22 sliders experience closer to the virtual world.

-Do you have your own preferred sliders for Madden 22?
+Do you have your own preferred sliders for Madden?
 Let us know in the comments section below!

 Looking for more Madden 22 guides?